 Are You In The Dark About STDs?

 Most young adults pride themselves in 'knowing it all'.
 From which college to choose, which job to take, or the best hangout spot on a Friday night.
 And, they most certainly think they know everything there is to know about sex whether they are having it or not.
 But, when asked to produce the facts about STDs they give the blank stare like they forgot about a pop quiz in English class.

 So, are you afraid of being left in the dark?

 It's time to ditch the dark and learn these truths about STDs:

 - 19 million new sexually transmitted diseases (STDs) occur each year with half of them among young people ages 15–24.

 - For females, more cases of syphilis were reported between the ages of 15 to 24 than any other age group in Florida.

 - Approximately 18% of all new HIV diagnoses are among young people aged 13 ― 24

 - Two out of every three reported STD cases in Florida were under the age of 25.

 - One out of every 20 persons with a reportable STD in Florida is co-infected with HIV.

 - An estimated one in five Americans have genital herpes infection and up to 90 percent of them don't even know they have it.

 - Floridians between the ages of 15 and 24 represented only 13 percent of Florida's population in 2011, but accounted for 70 percent of reported cases of Chlamydia infections.

 - Some young people, including those who have had abstinence education, consider oral and anal sex to be abstinent behaviors and do not realize these behaviors present risks to STD transmission.

 Don't be in the dark about your health.
-Talk to your partner and health care provider about risk factors and safer sex methods to reduce your changes of getting an STD.
+Talk to your partner and health care provider about risk factors and safer sex methods to reduce your chances of getting an STD.
 Make an appointment for STD testing and step into the light!